How Does E-commerce Work?

 Once the visitor is ready to make a purchase the shopping cart securely encrypts customer data, such as credit card details, and sends these details to the payment gateway to be processed.
 There are a large variety of shopping carts, with different features and capabilities which can be used for your eCommerce website.
 Some of the more popular shopping carts include but are not limited to: Magento, OsCommerce, ZenCart, Bigcommerce, Volution, Shopify, & 3dCart.
 At Wisevu we would suggest the best shopping cart based on your individual business needs.

-Since Wisevu's inception in 2008 our unique and effective online marketing strategies continue to successfully help small businesses in Canada increase awareness, sales and profitability.
+Since Wisevu's inception in 2008 our unique and effective online marketing strategies continue to successfully help businesses in Canada and USA increase online awareness, sales and profitability.

 The Payment Gateway